uaf/uaf/README.md

 Why?
 -------------------------------------------------------------------------------

+ - The intent of (Py)UAF is to facilitate a web-browser-like experience for the plant floor.
+   The idea is that you can browse the machinery of a whole facility (or even multiple facilities) by following the links ("references") between the data points ("nodes") of a plant-wide live model ("address space").
+Similar to a web-browsing experience, it shouldn't matter to the client whether these data points are hosted by a single server, or spread over multiple servers.
+Also similar to a web-browser, none of the servers have to be known *a priori* by the client.
+New servers (e.g. new machines, redundant servers that come online, ...) can be discovered automatically by the UAF, and their data points can be browsed/read/written/monitored/... just like any other server to that was already known to the client.

- - The UAF is a framework (or "toolkit") that helps you to create advanced OPC UA applications with minimal effort.
+ - In practice, the UAF is a framework (or "toolkit") that helps you to create advanced OPC UA applications with minimal effort.
 Essentially, it takes care of some *technical* aspects (such as Session and Subscription management, server discovery, address resolution, ...) so that you can concentrate on the *functional* aspects of your software application.
+   Of course, some technical aspects (such as Session and Subscription management) are also exposed by the API, so that you can keep full control over them if you don't want the UAF to take care of them.

  - Some very concise and easy to understand examples can be found here: